By Jennifer McDougall:

 Whether this person is a friend or family member, you must address the issue with them by pointing it out.
-One of the best ways to talk to someone who is in denial of a drug and alcohol addiction is to ask questions.
+One of the best ways to talk to someone in denial of a drug or alcohol addiction is to ask questions.
 By answering the questions, they will have the chance to hear themselves out loud and begin processing a revelation that they’ve been trying to hide or run from for a while now.
-Here are 10 questions you can ask that will help discuss a substance abuse related issue and get them at least reflecting on what direction they are steering their life and hopefully change the course of their destiny for the better.
+Here are ten questions you can ask that will help discuss a substance abuse-related issue and get them at least reflecting on which direction they are steering their life and hopefully change the course of their destiny for the better.

 - Do you think your drinking (or drug) use affects your job?

 - Are your drinking habits affecting your relationships?

 - Have you thought about just staying sober?
-If no, what makes you feel uncomfortable about staying sober?
+If not, what makes you feel uncomfortable about staying sober?

 - How often to drink alone?
 (Point out that this behavior is dangerous and could be detrimental to their health, career, etc., due to poor judgment and bad decision making.)